-Fencing, whether attached or detached to a building or structure, is encouraged to be consistent with the principal permitted building on the same lot in terms of architectural style and color and should blend into the surrounding environment and enhance the mountain character of the Town consistent with Section 16B-6-10.
+Fencing, whether attached or detached to a building or structure, is encouraged to be consistent with the principal permitted building on the same lot in terms of architectural style and color (consistent with Section 16B-6-10).

 Sec.
 16B-7-150 Retaining, Screening, and Landscape Walls.